arsiba/tofulint/docs/user-guide/autofix.md

 # Autofix

-Some issues reported by TFLint can be auto-fixable.
+Some issues reported by TofuLint can be auto-fixable.
 Auto-fixable issues are marked as "Fixable" as follows:

 ```console
 $ tflint